Welcome to Your First-Year Experience!

 - Help is available – but you need to get it.

-- Tutoring for math and physics is in the Science Center.
+- Tutoring for math and science is in the Science Center.

 - Help with your papers is in Gamble Hall.

 - Professors have office hours and can meet by appointment.
 But you need to seek it out – you need to get to the help yourself.

 At Armstrong, it’s expected (yes, EXPECTED) that you will use the help that’s out there.
 That’s why by the second week of class, the math labs are full of students, the writing center is taking appointments and your classmates are forming study groups.
 Other help is available, from health and counseling services to exercise classes and intramural sports.

 - Plan to stay a while.

 With over 80 clubs and organizations as well as activities all during the day, students want to stay on or near campus as much as they can.
 Even students who live at home and drive to campus will want to stay all day, to catch up on homework or enjoy the latest film showing.

 Need a place to hang out?
 Try the Student Union – lots of chairs and sofas to park yourself and get some needed reading done.
 Or, if you need a quieter space, the library, the Learning Commons and First-Year Experience Lounge in Solms Hall is available.
 Use the time between classes to review notes and get some of your homework done – then you have less to do at night at home or in the residence hall (which some students call home).

 - So is college really that different from high school?